-From time to time we all need spiritual renewal.
-The problem is realizing when.
+realizing when.
 No book in the Bible can better help us know when and how to be renewed than the book of Nehemiah.
 It is the last of the historical books in the Old Testament and records the renewal of the Israelites (see chart on page 12).
 The ten tribes of the Northern Kingdom of Israel fall to the Assyrians in 722 B.C.
 Consequently, they intermarry, assimilate into pagan cultures, and become known as the ten lost tribes.
 More than 100 years later, in 587 B.C., the Southern Kingdom of Judah falls to the Babylonians.
 What does 2 Chronicles 36:18-19 record the Babylonians do to the temple and Jerusalem?

 The Jews of the Southern Kingdom do not lose their racial identity because they do not intermarry.
-The Babylonians eventually fall to the Persians, resulting in a decree from the Persian king Cyrus in 538 B.C., allowing the first group of Jews to return to Jerusalem under Zerubbabel (zuhrub ́-uh-bel), heir to the throne of Israel.
+The Babylonians eventually fall to the Persians, resulting in a decree from the Persian king Cyrus in 538 B.C., allowing the first group of Jews to return to Jerusalem under Zerubbabel (zuh-RUB-uhbel), heir to the throne of Israel.
 This first group rebuilds the temple but falls into a state of spiritual decline.
 Then, about 80 years later, Ezra comes with a second group, bringing reform and reinstituting the Passover.
 What results are recorded in Ezra 6:21?

-Almost 100 years has passed since the first exiles returned to Jerusalem, and although the temple has been rebuilt, the wall and the city are still in ruins, and the people are discouraged.
+Almost 100 years has passed since the first return of exiles to Jerusalem, and although the temple has been rebuilt, the wall and the city are still in ruins, and the people are discouraged.
 Therefore, God raises up Nehemiah to rebuild the wall so His people can be renewed and secure.
 In the first chapter of the book of Nehemiah we find how to know when we need renewal.
 First, we must . . .